 Ever visited Surrey before?
 One of the lushest and most desirable counties to live in in the south of England, Surrey is close enough to London for commuting, but far enough away for noise to never be an issue.
 It’s hugely popular as a country retreat in many cases, while being the perfect hideaway for commuters who want to avoid living in the hustle and bustle of the capital city.

 But how much do you actually think you know about this county?
 It’s time to crack out our fact file and to take a closer look at what you can expect and its various delights.
 It’s haunted, it’s green, it’s full of history!
 Here’s 18 interesting facts about Surrey…

-There are legends in West Clandon which state that a dragon once blocked the road leading in from Guildford.
-This story dates all the way back to the 18th Century, and to this day, it’s honoured with a large chalk dragon, a 1977 creation made to honour the Queen’s 1977 Silver Jubilee.
+- There are legends in West Clandon which state that a dragon once blocked the road leading in from Guildford.
+This story dates all the way back to the 18th Century, and to this day, it’s honored with a large chalk dragon, a 1977 creation made to honor the Queen’s 1977 Silver Jubilee.

 Do you know any interesting, strange or fun facts about Surrey that we’ve not mentioned?
 Share them here in the comments section below!